realeyes-media/re-next-test/hugo/content/case-studies/motorola.md

 heroHeading2: 'Streaming Events'
 heroSubHeading: 'Motorola & RealEyes: Helping Law Enforcement to be Transparent'
 heroBackground: 'img/Case Studies Thumbs - Small/Homepage - Motorola - small.jpg'
-description: Adobe was working with Motorola on extremely advanced body camera footage management system for law enforcement that would allow the public to request and view video while maintaining the privacy of the people being filmed.
-While Adobe had enterprise Java developers with expertise around regular application functionality and development, they were not media experts.
-Adobe turned to RealEyes to partner with them in video feature development that would work within their asset management solution.
+description: With the help of RealEyes, Motorola was able to launch an advanced body camera footage product that would allow the public to request and view video while maintaining the privacy of the people being filmed.
 quote: '"Realeyes created an advanced streaming media player with seamless clientside ad stitching for desktop and mobile web, worked as a trusted and valued partner to determine the best format and test multiple levels of redundancy, failover architecture and delivery."'
 quotee: 'Rick Cordelia'
 quoteeInfo: 'executive vice president & general manager of digital media, NBC Sports Group'